anikgoyal/Spoken-english-to-written-english/README.md

-# spoken english to written english
+# Spoken English to written English

 This is a Python module to convert a paragraph of spoken english to written english.